The Italian legal system is based on civil law.

 Proceedings are subject to first-instance and appeal judgments.

-The special jurisdiction can be broken down into the following areas:
+Special jurisdictions are exercised by specific courts and can be broken down into the following areas:

 The authorisation may also be suspended or revoked if the conditions and requirements for issue no longer apply or change.